Compass Iron Works FAQs

 What is your finish life expectancy?

-For Iron, we definitely recommend hot-dip galvanizing plus powder-coat.
+For iron, we definitely recommend hot-dip galvanizing plus powder-coat.
 The DOT rates this life expectancy for 125 years.
 We feel that is somewhat unrealistic and put the expectancy more towards 50-75 years.
-But if the coating is scratched or jeopardized it is not uncommon to have a little weeping in some areas.
-Without the hot-dip galvanizing procedure, the life expectancy is more like 20-30 years before you see any massive failure.
-Though you might notice some weeping here and there from inside corners, etc. We are currently running long-term tests in a salt spray chamber that accelerates the harsh elements which cause corrosion.
-We now have data for up to twenty-two years at the shore with absolutely no de-lamination.
+But if the coating is scratched or jeopardized, it is not uncommon to have a little weeping in some areas.
+Without the hot-dip galvanizing procedure, the life expectancy is more like 20-30 years before you see any massive failure, though you might notice some weeping here and there from inside corners.
+We are currently running long-term tests in a salt spray chamber that accelerates the harsh elements that cause corrosion.
+We now have data for up to 22 years at the shore with absolutely no delamination.

 What is pretreatment?

 Pretreatment is the preparation of metal before any finish is applied.
 It is a very important part of your finish's longevity.
-Many people have the assumption that powder-coat is durable and it is!
+Many people are under the assumption that powder-coat is durable and it is!
 But it is only as good as the pretreatment.
-The first, and by far, most important, step is the sandblasting, where all dirt, oils, organic matter and mill scale are removed.
+The first, and by far, most important, step is the sandblasting, where all dirt, oils, organic matter, and mill scale are removed.
 This etches the surface and opens pores in the metal for the powder-coat to bond.
 The next step is a hot phosphate wash, followed by, not one, but two clean water rinses.
-For shore projects, a salt spray chemical sealer is applied and, is then ready for powder-coating.
+For shore projects, a salt spray chemical sealer is applied and is then ready for powder-coating.

 What does the powder-coat process entail?

-You can have practically any color you want.
+You can have practically any color you wish.
 Even black comes in a variety of sheens, such as Gloss, Semi Gloss, Matte and Flat.
 We can also custom-blend colors to give your project a signature color.
 The five most popular colors in our line are Semi-Gloss Black, Matte Black, Flat Black, Statuary Bronze, and Runyan Bronze.
-You can also pick up colors from your windows, trim, or siding., It is recommended to go with a darker color.
-Darker colors have less tendency to show dirt and also transpose the Iron character more accurately
+You can also pick up colors from your windows, trim, or siding.
+We recommend that you go with a darker color, which has less tendency to show dirt and transposes the iron character more accurately.

 How far do you travel?